avio11/AL_CRF_lib/README.md

-# AL NER framework
+# AL NER library based on the sklearn-crfsuite implementation of the CRF model

-Developing a framework to help the fast implementation of active learning based systems for named entity recognition (with conditional random fields model).
+Developing a library to help the fast implementation of active learning based systems for named entity recognition (with conditional random fields model).

 Dependencies (Verified to work):
 - sklearn_crfsuite (>=0.3)